chatmail/relay/doc/source/faq.rst

 run ``git pull origin 1.10.0`` instead.

-If you made local changes for your setup, they will be reapplied as long as they conflict with the upgrade.
+If you made local changes for your setup, they will be reapplied as long as they don't conflict with the upgrade.
 If a conflict arises, ``git status`` will tell you how to resolve it.